APPETITE FOR DISCUSSION

 --------------------------------------

-Thal [...] talked about the making of "Chinese Democracy" during an August 2020 interview with Rob's School Of Music.
-At the time he said: "It's a historic album by a historic band, and I'm grateful that I was given the opportunity to contribute to it and be part of it.
+Thal looked back on the making of "Chinese Democracy" during an August 2020 interview with Rob's School Of Music.
+He said (as transcribed by Blabbermouth.net): "It's a historic album by a historic band, and I'm grateful that I was given the opportunity to contribute to it and be part of it.

 "When I joined the band, we started playing some of the songs live.
 From there, I got to know six or seven songs.
 But then, going into the studio, I was hearing a lot of things for the very first time, and you're really on the spot, and you're dealing with music that's already full — it's almost done.
 There's so much going on.
 I mean, it's so jam packed.
 Wherever you turn your ears, there's something going on in those songs — between drums and loops and bass and keys and other keys and percussion and vocals and backing vocals and orchestra and any kind of synth stuff and all the layers of guitars and different guitar players from different periods; there's so much going on.